 aboard the Mayas Dugong

-Accommodation for next season will be on the Mayas Dugong, an ex-research vessel which has been upgraded and modified into a mother ship catering for long range fly fishing expeditions.
+Accommodation is on board the Mayas Dugong, an ex-research vessel which has been upgraded and modified into a mother ship catering for long range fly fishing expeditions.

 “Outsize Bonefish, Milkfish, bluewater stuff, you name it, this remote part of the Indian Ocean has got the lot.”
 H.G.